Abdelrahman771/Devops-Challenge/README.md

 # GCP-project

-This folder provides the Devops-Challenge-Demo-Code and IaC-Terraform for Infrastructure as Code Using Terraform and K8S for yml files for kubernetes cluster deployments and services.
+This folder provides the Devops-Challenge and modules for Infrastructure as Code Using Terraform and k8s for yml files for kubernetes cluster deployments and services.

 ## This folder contains the following folders

-1. Devops-Challenge-Demo-Code - It contains python code.
+1. Devops-Challenge - It contains python code.
-2. IaC-Terraform - It contains the essential files (.tf).
+2. modules - It contains the essential files (.tf).
-3. K8S - It contains the essential files (.yml).
+3. k8s - It contains the essential files (.yml).

 ## Dependencies